GabrielGosden/02476_machine_learning_operations_project/README.md

 In this project we are going to use [PyTorch Image Models](https://github.com/rwightman/pytorch-image-models) (also known as TIMM) which is the absolutly most used computer vision package (maybe except for torchvision).
 It contains models, scripts and pre trained for a lot of state-of-the-art image models within computer vision.

 ### How to you intend to include the framework into your project
 We are planning to use the pre-trained models of the TIMM framework to perform image classification.
-We are planning to use a ResNet model for our image classfication.
-We are planning to use a lightweight version of ResNet, since the performance of the model is not important for this project.
-This will allow the group to focus on the pipeline instead of waiting for the model to train.
+We are planning to use the CookieCutter file format for code structure.
+Git is going to be used for version control of the project.
+Github is the codebase for the project and DVC is going to be used for version control of the data.
+The group is planning to use Wandb for tracking and comparing training and evaluation runs.
+The group also want to include Hydra for variable handling and configuration.

 ### What data are you going to run on (initially, may change)